-Next, let us suppose that some aperture \mathcal{Q} of size much larger than a wavelength but much smaller than the distance to \mathcal{P} is illuminated by a distant wave source (Fig. 8.1).
+Next, let us suppose that some aperture Q, with size much larger than a wavelength but much smaller than the distance to \mathcal{P} , is illuminated by a distant wave source (Fig. 8.1).
 (If the aperture were comparable to a wavelength in size, or if part of it were only a few wavelengths from \mathcal{P} , then polarizational coupling effects at the aperture would be large1; our assumption avoids this complication.)
-Let the surface \mathcal{E} pass through \mathcal{Q} , and denote by ψ' the wave incident on \mathcal{Q} .
-We assume that the diffracting aperture has a local and linear effect on ψ' .
-More specifically, we suppose that the wave transmitted through the aperture is given by where t is a complex transmission function that varies over the aperture.
-In practice, t is usually zero (completely opaque region) or unity (completely transparent region).
-However t can also represent a variable phase factor when, for example, the aperture comprises a medium (lens) of variable thickness and of different refractive index from that of the homogeneous medium outside the aperture - as is the case in microscopes, telescopes, and other optical devices.
+Let the surface \mathcal{S} pass through the aperture Q, and denote by ψ' the wave incident on Q. We assume that the diffracting aperture has a local and linear effect on ψ' .
+More specifically, we suppose that the wave transmitted through the aperture is given by where \mathfrak{t} is a complex transmission function that varies over the aperture.
+In practice, \mathfrak{t} is usually zero (completely opaque region) or unity (completely transparent region).
+However \mathfrak{t} can also represent a variable phase factor when, for example, the aperture comprises a medium (lens) of variable thickness and of different refractive index from that of the homogeneous medium outside the aperture - as is the case in microscopes, telescopes, and other optical devices.

-$$\psi{\mathcal{Q}} = \mathfrak{t} \ \psi' \ , \tag{8.5}$$
+$$\psi{\mathcal{O}} = \mathfrak{t} \ \psi' \ , \tag{8.5}$$

 What this formalism does not allow, though, is that $\psi{\mathcal{Q}}$ at any point on the aperture be influenced by the wave's interaction with other parts of the aperture.
 For this reason, not only the aperture, but any structure that it contains must be many wavelengths across.
 To give a specific example of what might go wrong, suppose that electromagnetic radiation is normally incident upon a wire grid.
 A surface current will be induced in each wire by the wave's electric field, and that current will produce a secondary wave that cancels the primary wave immediately behind the wire, thereby "eclipsing" the wave.
-If the secondary wave from the current flowing in the next wire is comparable with the first wire's secondary wave, then the transmitted net wave field will get modified in a complex, polarization-dependent manner.
+If the wire separation is not large compared to a wavelength, then the secondary wave from the current flowing in one wire will drive currents in adjacent wires, thereby modifying their own secondary waves and disturbing the "eclipse" in a complex, polarization-dependent manner.
 Such modifications are negligible if the wires are many wavelengths apart.

-Let us now use the Helmholtz-Kirchoff formula (8.4) to compute the field at \mathcal{P} due to the wave $\psi{\mathcal{Q}} = \mathfrak{t} \, \psi'$ transmitted through the aperture.
-Let the surface \mathcal{E} of Fig. 8.1 comprise the aperture \mathcal{Q} , a sphere of radius $R \gg r$ centered on \mathcal{P} , and the linear extension of the aperture to meet the sphere; and assume that the only incoming waves are those which pass through the aperture.
-Then, as noted above, when the incoming waves subsequently pass on outward through \mathcal{E} , they contribute negligibly to the integral (8.4), so the only contribution is from the aperture itself.2
+Let us now use the Helmholtz-Kirchoff formula (8.4) to compute the field at \mathcal{P} due to the wave $\psi{\mathcal{Q}} = \mathfrak{t} \psi'$ transmitted through the aperture.
+Let the (imaginary) surface \mathcal{S} of Fig. 8.1 comprise the aperture \mathcal{Q} , plus a sphere of radius $R \gg r$ centered on \mathcal{P} , and plus an extension of the aperture to meet the sphere as sketched in Fig. 8.2; and assume that the only incoming waves are those which pass through the aperture.
+Then, for the reason discussed in the paragraph following Eq.
+(8.4), when the incoming waves subsequently pass on outward through the spherical part of \mathcal{S} , they contribute negligibly to the integral (8.4).
+Also, with the extension from aperture to sphere swinging backward as drawn, the contribution from the extension will also be negligible.
+Therefore, the only contribution is from the aperture itself.2